 Vertos Medical Inc. (“Vertos Medical”) is committed to complying with all applicable laws governing the sale and marketing of, and price reporting for, our products, and to maintaining the privacy of patient health information.
 Accordingly, Vertos Medical has established a Comprehensive Compliance Program which enables Vertos Medical to ethically and legally promote its products and to avoid activities that may be viewed as improper inducements to increase the purchase or use of its products.

-Pursuant to California Health & Safety Code, Sections 119400 – 119402, (“California Compliance Law”), which requires pharmaceutical companies (and medical device companies) to adopt a compliance program in accordance with the Office of Inspector General (“OIG”) for the United States Department of Health and Human Services April 2003 publication “Compliance Program Guidance for Pharmaceutical Manufacturers” (“OIG Compliance Program Guidance”) and policies for compliance with the Advanced Medical Technology Association “Code of Ethics on Interactions with U.S. Health Care Professionals” (“AdvaMed Code”) and Medical Device Manufacturers Association “Revised Code of Conduct on Interactions with Healthcare Providers” (“MDMA Code”) within six months of any update or revision of the AdvaMed Code or MDMA Code.
-The AdvaMed Code was revised and restated effective January 1, 2020.
-The MDMA Code was revised and adopted by the Medical Device Manufacturers Association on October 23, 2019.
+Pursuant to California Health & Safety Code, Sections 119400 – 119402, (“California Compliance Law”), which requires pharmaceutical companies (and medical device companies) to adopt a compliance program in accordance with the Office of Inspector General (“OIG”) for the United States Department of Health and Human Services April 2003 publication “Compliance Program Guidance for Pharmaceutical Manufacturers” (“OIG Compliance Program Guidance”) and policies for compliance with the Advanced Medical Technology Association “Code of Ethics on Interactions with U.S. Health Care Professionals” (“AdvaMed Code”) within six months of any update or revision of the AdvaMed Code.
+The AdvaMed Code was revised and restated effective June 1, 2022.

 Vertos Medical has established a Healthcare Compliance Program in accordance with the OIG Compliance Program Guidance and has policies in place to foster compliance with the AdvaMed Code and MDMA Code.
 Consistent with the requirements of the California Compliance Law and as part of the Healthcare Compliance Program, Vertos Medical has established a specific annual aggregate dollar limit of $2000 on gifts, promotional materials, or items or activities that Vertos Medical may give or otherwise provide to an individual medical or health professional in California on an annual basis from January 1 to December 31.
 The $2,000 limit does not include the value of items expressly excluded by California law, including product samples given to physicians and healthcare professionals intended for free distribution to patients.